sdr0x07b6/electron-mouse-events-wheel-test/README.md

-# electron-mouse-events-test
+# electron-mouse-events-wheel-test

-A minimalist Electron application for checking mouse events that occur when you move the mouse cursor over or off a window.
+This is a minimal application that observes wheel event generation in a frameless window using `electron-drag-click`.

 ## What to check?

-When the mouse cursor moves over or off a focused window, it works normally.
+Create a frameless window with an application that implements `electron-drag-click`.
+Set `-webkit-app-region: drag;` for the content area.

+No problem on the focused window.
-However, when you move the mouse cursor over an unfocused window, `mouseleave` and `mouseout` occur immediately after `mouseenter` and `mouseover`.
-And when you move the mouse cursor off, `mouseleave` and `mouseout` do not occur.
+If you rotate the mouse wheel on an unfocused window, the `wheel` event will not be fired.

-`mouseleave` `mouseout` The timing of these should be the same whether the window has focus or not.

 ## Startup